 - The proposed post should include a short title;

 - The post should be between 800 to 1500 words long;

 - Please insert spaces between paragraphs;

 - The subject-matter of the post should have a reasonable connection to India;

 - The content, of course, must be original.
 When referring to external content, please acknowledge author of the source material;

 - Wherever practicable, all judgments, law commission reports, and other documents referred to in the draft post should bear a hyperlink to a publicly available copy of the document under reference;

 - There should be minimal use of footnotes/endnotes in the draft.

-If you would like to submit a blog proposal or ask a query, please send us an email at firstname.lastname@example.org.
+If you would like to submit a blog proposal or deliberate on a theme/idea, please send us an email at firstname.lastname@example.org.